Grimalt Codex

-The Grimalt Codex is a manuscript, now no. 397 in the abbey library of Saint Gall, containing poetic, liturgical, computistic, mythological, scientific and historical material, including a calendar and glossaries, in both Latin and Old High German.
+The Grimalt Codex is a manuscript, now no. 397 in the abbey library of Saint Gall.
+It is a miscellany, containing poetic, liturgical, computistic, mythological, scientific and historical material, including a calendar and glossaries, in both Latin and Old High German.
 It is named for its owner and probably compiler, Abbot Grimald of Saint Gall.

 Creation

 The Grimalt Codex contains 148 parchment pages in ten quires and measures 21 × 16 cm.
 In its final form, the manuscript is the work of about forty different scribes.
 The poetic collection Codex Sangallensis 899, also from Saint Gall, marks a text copied from the codex with the words "De libro Grimaldi tuli" ('I took from Grimald's book').
 Other texts copied from the codex are marked with the initial G. This at least indicates that Grimald was the onetime owner of the codex and is usually taken to indicate that he was its compiler.
 Grimald himself may have written some of the material.

 The codex was a composite at the time of its binding.
 The paleographer Bernhard Bischoff identified two groups of quires, labelling them A–G and I–III.
 The actual order of the quires is I–II–III–G–A–B–C–D–E–F with I–II and A–F forming units while III and G are "loose" quires.
 Bischoff dated A–F to the 830s and placed its composition at the court of Louis the Pious, but I–III were composed in the period 855–867.
 G was compiled independently.

 The latest dated entry in the codex is from 867.
 Following the obituaries of the emperors Charlemagne (815 [sic]) and Louis the Pious (840), it notes that Louis the German has ruled with "the imperial power in east Francia" for 27 years.
 This may be the year when it came together as a codex.
 It was given by Grimald to King Louis.